Arctic circles, domino tilings and square Young tableaux: The limit shape of -random ASMs

 (and $\lfloor x\rfloor$ denotes as usual the integer part of a real number $x$).
 To prove this, note that

 where the union is over all $(n,k)$-admissible sequences $\mathbf{u}$ (with $k=\lfloor n y \rfloor$) such that

-(here, $||\cdot||_\infty$ denotes the supremum norm on continuous functions on $[0,1]$).
-The number of such sequences is bounded by the total number of $(n,k)$-admissible sequences, so is at most $\binom{n}{k} \le 4^n$ (since an $(n,k)$-admissible sequence is determined by the positions of its $k$ ascents), and for each such $\mathbf{u}$, by Theorem~\ref{thm-largedev} we have
+(here, $\Vert\cdot\Vert_\infty$ denotes the supremum norm on continuous functions on $[0,1]$).
+The number of such sequences is bounded by the total number of $(n,k)$-admissible sequences, which is equal to ${n\choose k} \le2^n$ [since an $(n,k)$-admissible sequence is determined by the positions of its $k$ ascents], and for each such~$\mathbf{u}$, by Theorem \ref {thm-largedev} we have

 where $C$ is a universal constant, and